-Properties of the HET channel wall affect SEE, anomalous electron transport, and near-wall conductivity, thereby altering HET performance.
-The roughness of HET channel walls have been shown to affect the equipotential contours of the plasma sheath near the channel wall reducing overall thruster performance.
-Raitses, et al., shows that wall materials having higher SEE reduce the electron temperature within the HET discharge channel, thereby reducing thruster performance.
-Other studies have also shown increased efficiency in thrusters with channels having lower SEE.
-Surface roughness is known to play a role in SEE, although, at present, no studies have been conducted to quantify the extent to which surface roughness modifies SEE.
-Determining the influence of material surface properties on SEE in HETs is difficult due to the complexity of electron-wall interaction, which must include factors such as roughness, composition, non-Maxwellian electron distribution, and multiple electron scattering processes all of which influence SEE yield, and as such have some level of influence on HET performance.
+The roughness of HET channel walls has been shown to affect the equipotential contours of the plasma sheath near the channel wall reducing overall thruster performance [26].
+Raitses, et al., shows that wall materials having higher SEE reduce the electron temperature within the HET discharge channel, thereby reducing thruster performance [5, 20].
+Other studies have also shown increased efficiency in thrusters with channels having lower SEE [27, 28].
+Surface roughness is known to play a role in SEE, [19] although, at present, no studies have been conducted to quantify the extent to which surface roughness modifies SEE.
+Determining the influence of material surface properties on SEE in HETs is difficult due to the complexity of electron-wall interaction, which must include factors such as roughness, composition, non-Maxwellian electron distribution, and multiple electron scattering processes all of which influence SEE yield, and as such have some level of influence on HET performance [14].